ThePlantiumCompany/express-http-to-https/README.md

 express-http-to-https is a node.js package for providing an Express middleware that redirects the client to HTTPS if they attempt to connect over HTTP.

+## Fork Description
+ES6 syntax rewritten to make it work on older node installations

 ## Installation
 `$ npm install --save express-http-to-https`